codess-aus/DP-900/analytics.md

 Azure Databricks and Azure HDlnsight: These services are capable of reading data from Azure Data Lake Storage by using notebooks.

+Azure Data Factory can load data from Azure Blob Storage, Azure Data Lake Storage, Azure Cosmos DB, and Azure Synapse Analytics.
+You can even load data from services outside Azure, such as Amazon 53.

+Azure Data Factory can export data to Azure Data Lake Storage, Azure Synapse Analytics, and many other destinations, such as Azure SQL Database, Azure Blob Storage, and Azure Cosmos DB.

+Azure Data Factory can run SQL Server Integration Service (SSIS) packages using the Execute SSIS Package activity, To use the Execute SSIS Package activity, you need to configure the Azure-SSIS integration runtime (IR).